icatcherplus/icatcher_plus/README.md

 `icatcher --help`

-which will list all available options.
-The description below will help you get more familiar with some common command line arguments.
+Which will list all available options.
+Below we list some common options to help you get more familiar with iCatcher+.
+The pipeline is highly configurable, please see [the website](https://icatcherplus.github.io/) for more explanation about the flags.

 ### Annotating a Video
 To produce annotations for a video file (if a folder is provided, all videos will be used for prediction):